mbest1813/documentation/v2/clickstream/destinations/retention-science.md

 - Create your company's specific remarketing campaign
 - Identify your Site ID and tracking `<script>` tags

 ***Note:** This connector supports client-side analytics.js only.
-You also need to have instrumented Astronomer [inside your website](../sources/analyticsjs.md) prior to enabling this connector.*
+You also need to have instrumented MetaRouter [inside your website](../sources/analyticsjs.md) prior to enabling this connector.*

-### Astronomer Side
+### MetaRouter Side

-Paste your Site ID into the `Site ID` field in your Astronomer Retention Science configuration, and give your new connection a unique name.
+Paste your Site ID into the `Site ID` field in your MetaRouter Retention Science configuration, and give your new connection a unique name.

-Check the `Enable On-Site` box, click `Create Destination` and your pipeline will be activated.
+Check the `Enable On-Site` box, click `Save` and your pipeline will be activated.

 **Custom Events & Reserved Events**